David Mungai: Professional career

 David Mungai traveled from Kenya to attend the University of Wyoming and to train with fellow Kenyas who were coached by Olympian Joseph Nzau.
 Mungai's coach was an Olympian, accomplished master's runner, and a former top runner at the University of Wyoming.
 He would often compete along with Mungai and the other runners he coached, such as Kenyan Gideon Mutisya.

 In the 1992 Great Bristol Half Marathon, Mungai and his training partner, Mutisya, started what would be a continual back-and-forth racing pattern.
 As the race went on, the two Kenyans pulled away from their coach and the rest of the pack in a course-record pace.
 The two teammates, both in their mid-twenties, were shoulder-to-shoulder near the finish and crossed with the same official time: 1:04:08, a course record.
 Mutisya was declared winner.

 In July, the two nearly crossed again at the same time.
-At the competitive Wharf to Wharf 6-mile in Santa Cruz, California, the duo finished one second apart.
+At the competitive in Santa Cruz, California, the duo finished one second apart.
 In a course-record-breaking day, Mungai finished in 27:40 for fourth, edging out Mutisya.
 Lameck Aguta, who would later win the Boston Marathon, finished first.

 The fall of 1992 brought on two races in Minnesota.
 The first was in September: the City of Lakes 25K.
 Again, Mungai and Mutisya dueled for the lead.
 Mutisya won, with Mungai taking second in 1:19:02.

 The teammates returned for the October Twin Cities Marathon, which was also serving as the USATF Master's Marathon Championship, bringing in talent such as Manuel Vera from Mexico and Pierre Levisse from France.
 The forecast was favorable: from the upper 40s to the mid 60s.
 Favorites included Mutisya, Olympian Ravil Kashapov, and Mexican Leonardo Reyes, top finisher at the Houston Marathon.
 Few recognized the 24-year-old Mungai, even though his half-marathon split in the 25K had set an age-group record in Minnesota (that as of January 2021 still stands).